xenocrat/chyrp-lite/README.markdown

 2. Copy your config file from `/includes/config.yaml.php` to somewhere safe.
 3. Disable any Modules/Feathers that you downloaded for the release you're upgrading from.
 4. Overwrite your current Chyrp installation files with the new ones.
-5. Restore your config files<sup>1</sup> back to /includes/.
+5. Restore your config file to /includes/.
-6. Upgrade by navigating to [upgrade.php](upgrade.php), and restore any backups.
+6. Upgrade by navigating to [upgrade.php](upgrade.php).
 7. Re-enable your Modules/Feathers.
 8. Run the upgrader again.
 It will run the Module/Feather upgrade tasks.